Top of main content

 “We work with clients to ensure they are aware of the complex investment and non-investment risks of hedge funds before investing, as well as the liquidity and associated high fees, so that together we can make the right choices.”

-We work with clients to ensure they are aware of the complex investment and non-investment risks of hedge funds before investing, as well as the liquidity and associated high fees, so that together we can make the right choices. - Emma Cory, Alternative Investment Specialist at HSBC Private Banking UK
+We work with clients to ensure they are aware of the complex investment and non-investment risks of hedge funds before investing, as well as the liquidity and associated high fees, so that together we can make the right choices. - Emma Cory, Alternative Investment Specialist at HSBC Private Bank UK

 What’s HSBC’s approach to hedge fund solutions?
 What differentiates it?

-HSBC Private Banking UK partners with HSBC Alternatives, one of the largest allocators in the hedge fund industry, with a strong track record, and a network of industry relationships developed over 30+ years.
+HSBC Private Bank UK partners with HSBC Alternatives, one of the largest allocators in the hedge fund industry, with a strong track record, and a network of industry relationships developed over 30+ years.
 This scale and experience has resulted in excellent manager interaction and engagement, often allowing us to secure access to capacity constrained funds.

 Since the launch of the flagship fund of hedge funds in 1996, HSBC Alternatives has continued to develop innovative products while maintaining a focus on hedge fund due diligence and research.
 In addition to the fund of hedge funds, HSBC Alternatives also advise on customised mandates.